Luos-io/Documentation/src/pages/tools/pyluos.md

 Angle               potentiometer_m     12
 ```

 Pyluos also can interpreate routing_table and transform it into a tree.
-This way we can display a lot more complete information usinig the following command :
+This way we can display a lot more complete information usinig the following command:
 ```python
 device.nodes
 ```

 > **Note:** `device` is the name of the network.

-Based on the previous example Pyluos will give you all informations about services and topological informations :
+Based on the previous example Pyluos will give you all information about services and topological information:
 ```AsciiDoc
   ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
   ┃  ╭node 1                Certified            ┃